dippy2214/Unity-Audio-Visualiser/README.md

 However, none of this was particularly technically impressive, so lets skip forward to some more features.

 ### 📂 Loading In The Data
+Let's talk loading in the files, the second goal of this project.
+In short, when using unity, this sucks.
+It is not something the engine was designed for.
+Loading in files which are part of your project from the very beginning is one thing, but loading in files that are not present at compile time is another completely.
+The files I want to interact with need to be external from the project, and for this we need some clever workarounds.

+Option 1 was to create my own file selecting system using the windows API myself, since unity doesn't have a tool for this.
+It seems like a fantastically interesting project, but for the 1 month time frame I didn't think this was the best course of action.
+I could try to find someone else who had done it already, but I went for another, sillier option.

+Unity allows me to generate web requests, and these can be used on the local computer.
+Using this, I can run a unity web request on the local device to look for multimedia MPEG files, and then download these into the program.
+Is this performant?
+No. Is it a simple solution?
+Also no. But it was quick, easy and just the right amount of silly for a project like this (in my opinion).